 Overview of the job from start to finish

-Arrival at the program location: After training you will have about 5-7 days in your program location before the kids arrive.
-During this week you will set up the program on the ground.
-Among other tasks, you will clean and physically arrange our homebase (setting up bunk beds, the kitchen, etc), finalize activities, check out the worksites, meet with local contacts, shop for food, memorize participant information, arrange the pickup and drop-off schedule and mesh with other team leaders.
+On-Site Training: After training in Bozeman, you will have about one week at your program location before the kids arrive.
+This is time for ongoing, site-specific training and program setup.
+Among other tasks, you will clean and arrange our homebase (set up bunk beds, kitchen, et cetera), finalize activities, check out the worksites, meet with local contacts, shop for food, memorize participant information, arrange a pickup and drop-off schedule and mesh with other team leaders.
 This is a jam-packed week of full days and evenings.

-During the program: You will work 6 days a week, with one day off per week.
-On your day off, you are free to do as you wish, and should not have any responsibilities during that time.
-For those 6 work days, you are “on” 24/7, which means you will be constantly interacting with the kids, leaders, and community members.
-Most Mondays through Fridays will be at a worksite where you are expected to fully participate and model a strong work ethic for the kids.
+Program: You will work six days a week, with one day off per week.
+For those six work days, you will be constantly interacting with the kids, other leaders and community members.
+Most Mondays through Fridays will be at a worksite where you are expected to participate and model a strong work ethic.
 One day a week, you will stay back at homebase with your homebase crew (a group of participants), and you will clean the homebase and cook meals for the group.
-You will participate in the scheduled activities in the afternoons and on weekends, unless you are on your day off.
+You will also participate in scheduled activities during the afternoons and weekends.
+Read more about typical daily life on a VISIONS program here.

 Final Job Notes

 Leader training begins June 15th, 2019 in Bozeman, Montana, and leaders are responsible for their own travel to Bozeman.
 VISIONS then flies leaders from training to their program sites on June 20th or 21st.
 On-site training and preparations continue for at least one week until the participants arrive.
 Employment ends late-July to mid-August, depending on the site.

 You may apply at any time.
 Our first interviews typically take place in January through in-person or video calls, and the next interviews take place in early March if positions remain available.